SModelS/smodels/README.rst

 available.

-For instructions on how to install SModelS, see INSTALLATION.
+For instructions on how to install SModelS, see INSTALLATION.rst.

 Running SModelS